-Public consultations of the Environmental assessment report (EAR) of the Programme and of the Integrated territorial strategy for the CBC region
+Public consultations of the Environmental assessment report (EAR) of the Programme and of the Territorial strategy for the CBC region

-As a part of preparation of the EAR of the Programme and of the Integrated territorial strategy for the CBC region two rounds of public consultations were held.
-The first consultations were organised in July 2021 (in Bulgaria) and in August 2021 (in Turkey) on scoping report for determination of the scope and content of the environmental assessment report.
-The second round consultations is conducted in the period December 2021 - January 2022 (in Bulgaria) and in January 2021 (in Turkey) on the Environmental assessment report.
+As a part of preparation of the EAR of the Programme and of the TS for the CBC region two rounds of public consultations were held.
+The first consultations were organised in July 2021 (in Bulgaria) and in August 2021 (in Türkiye) on scoping report for determination of the scope and content of the EAR.
+The second round consultations is conducted in the period December 2021 - January 2022 (in Bulgaria) and in January 2021 (in Türkiye) on the EAR.
 The received comments from all institutions and stakeholders from both countries were reflected in EAR.